mui/material-ui/docs/data/material/migration/migration-v4/troubleshooting.md

 ### JavaScript

-If you are using an IDE like VSCode which is able to infer types from a `d.ts` file, create `index.d.ts` in your `src` folder and add the following lines of code:
+If you are using an IDE like VS Code which is able to infer types from a `d.ts` file, create `index.d.ts` in your `src` folder and add the following lines of code:

 ```js
 // index.d.ts